salilab/imp/doc/tutorial/rnapolii_2.md

 \endcode

 An object _xl1_ for this crosslinking restraint is created and then added to the model.
-* _length_: The maximum length of the crosslink
+* `length`: The maximum length of the crosslink
-* _slope_: Slope of linear energy function added to sigmoidal restraint
+* `slope`: Slope of linear energy function added to sigmoidal restraint
-* _columnmapping_: Defining the structure of the input file
+* `columnmapping`: Defining the structure of the input file
-* _resolution_: The resolution at which the restraint is evaluated.
+* `resolution`: The resolution at which the restraint is evaluated.
 1 = residue level
-* _label_: A label for this set of cross links - helpful to identify them later in the stat file
+* `label`: A label for this set of cross links - helpful to identify them later in the stat file

 \code{.py}
 # optimize a bit before adding the EM restraint
 representation.optimize_floppy_bodies(10)
 \endcode

-All flexible beads are initially optimized for 10 Monte Carlo steps, keeping the rigid body fixed in the space.
+All flexible beads are initially optimized for 10 Monte Carlo steps, keeping the rigid body fixed in space.

 **EM Restraint**